-- The gross assessed value for the 2022 budget year (all property in the District's boundaries) increased to \$747,479,850 when compared to budget year 2021 figure of \$738,544,580.
-Estimated general operating property tax revenue for 2022 is \$9,200,628. - The District continues to experience significant growth in residential development within District boundaries. - The District continues to hire new personnel and has a projected budget for wages and salaries in 2022 of \$6,483,966 compared to a 2021 budgeted amount of \$6,049,833.
+- The gross assessed value for the 2023 budget year (all property in the District's boundaries) increased to \$934,483,913 when compared to budget year 2022 figure of \$747,479,850.
+Estimated general operating property tax revenue for 2023 is \$12,989,326. - The District continues to experience significant growth in residential development within District boundaries. - The District continues to be faced with challenges in the form of state level legislative action that lowers residential and commercial assessment rates, and thus, negatively affects the District's potential property tax revenues now and in the future within a growing community. - The District continues to hire new personnel and has a projected budget for wages and salaries in 2023 of \$8,017,999 compared to a 2022 budgeted amount of \$6,483,966.